 With the advent of social media and search engine optimization, picking and choosing what marketing channels to develop online can be enough to make your head spin – Google, Twitter, Bing, Instagram, Facebook, Yahoo, Snapchat, Reddit, Tumblr, Pinterest…you get it.
 While many hopeful marketers chase every trending app or platform, email marketing continues to be an overlooked avenue for many small and mid-sized businesses.

 Despite the saturation of recent years, email marketing offers an opportunity to create deep relationships with a wider audience at a fraction of the cost of traditional media.
-Despite your industry, goals, or experience, leveraging this sales channel is somewhat of a no-brainer since it requires little to no upfront costs and has a straightforward delivery.
+No matter your industry, goals, or experience, leveraging this sales channel is somewhat of a no-brainer since it requires little to no upfront costs and has a straightforward delivery.

 New to email marketing?
 Just want some tips?
 We got you.
 Here’s 5 simple steps you should take in order to launch your first campaign: